ChaitraliPalasdeokar/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
 Performed sentiment analysis on twitter data set Referred analytics vidya free online course on twitter sentiment analysis.
-I found out that the accuracy of alogorithms was not that good because the dataset provided was unbalanced
+Found out that the accuracy of alogorithms was not that good because the dataset provided was highly unbalanced.
-I have performed balancing of the provided dataset which has increased the accuracy.
-Undersampling technique is used to perform balancing
+Contributed by performing balancing of the provided dataset which increased the accuracy to 80%.